bsimps3/SocksApp/README.md

 Click the Clone or Download button.

+Download .zip

+Extract the .zip file

-Open the project in Netbeans.
+Open the project in Netbeans, or try to import it into your favorite java IDE